 Nearest Tube Station: St John's Wood.

-There is a permanent webcam that broadcasts footage from the crossing.
-You can see this and many others on the London Webcams list.
+There is also permanent London webcam that broadcasts footage from the crossing.